 - Little adjustments go a long way.
 Small efforts can make a big impact on your physical wellness.
 Some small changes you can implement today include checking the nutrition labels before purchasing food items, taking the stairs instead of the elevator, getting to bed a little earlier, and having a bite of breakfast in the morning.
 Small successes today can inspire great successes tomorrow.

 - Practice “sleep hygiene.”
 Creating a simple routine approximately 60-90 minutes before going to sleep can greatly aid in both falling asleep more easily, and experiencing more restful slumber.
-Some tips include turning off the TV at least an hour before you want to sleep, relaxing all your senses (burn a scented candle or incense, wear something soft against your skin, listen to pleasant music, etc.), or taking a bath or shower about 30 minutes before sleep.
+Some tips include turning off the TV and unplugging from devices, such as computers and cell phones, for at least an hour before you want to sleep, relaxing all your senses (burn a scented candle or incense, wear something soft against your skin, listen to pleasant music, etc.), or taking a bath or shower about 30 minutes before sleep.